patarajarina/firstrepo/README.md

 This program aims to create GRE vocabulary test.
 You can get sets of word-definition and answer-option below, create a program called ‘grevocabtest.py’, and make sure to get all the conditions right.

+1. Sets of data:
-1. Question set is {
+Question set is {
 'Cacophony': 'A harsh, discordant mixture of sounds', 'Fallow': 'Inactive',
 'Grovel': 'Act in an obsequious manner in order to obtain someone\'s forgiveness or favor',